 The Sustainable Educator: Drawing lines in the sand

-Protecting your time, energy, and integrity.
+Protecting your time, energy, and integrity

 Let’s Talk about Boundaries

-If, ultimately, the purpose of hiring a writing coach is to help yourself, your next best step is to get clear on the boundaries that preserve and protect your
+If, ultimately, the purpose of hiring a coach is to help yourself, your next best step is to get clear on the boundaries that preserve and protect your

 Time